leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/applicative-contract.md

 The rest of this section consists of an argument that this implementation of `seq` based on `bind` in fact satisfies the `Applicative` contract.
 One of the beautiful things about functional programming is that this kind of argument can be worked out on a piece of paper with a pencil, using the kinds of evaluation rules from [the initial section on evaluating expressions](../getting-to-know/evaluating.md).
-Thinking about the meanings of the operations while reading these arguments can sometimes help with understanding; however, please feel free to skip them the first time through if they get overwhelming.
+Thinking about the meanings of the operations while reading these arguments can sometimes help with understanding.

 Replacing `do`-notation with explicit uses of `>>=` makes it easier to apply the `Monad` rules:
 ```lean